mathigon/textbooks/polygons-and-polyhedra/content.md

 > script: https://cdnjs.cloudflare.com/ajax/libs/three.js/89/three.min.js

 ---
+> id: polygons

 ## Polygons

-A [polygon](gloss:polygon) is a closed, flat shape that has only straight sides.
+A [__polygon__](gloss:polygon) is a closed, flat shape that has only straight sides.
 Polygons can have any number of sides and angles, but the sides cannot be curved.
 Which of the shapes below are polygons?

     x-picker